 - Pour batter into prepared pan.

-- Cool cake for 15 minutes on wire rack before removing.
-Loosen sides with a spatula and remove from pan.
+- Cool cake for 15 minutes on wire rack before removing from the pan.
+Loosen sides of cake from pan with a spatula, then remove from pan.
 Cool completely on wire rack.

-- Store in an airtight container 4 days on countertop or 1 week in refrigerator.
+- Store in an airtight container 4 days or on countertop or 1 week in the refrigerator.